 Registration, all online this year, is open at www.cloncycle.com with entry fee of €50 which includes generous refreshment stations and support on both routes.

-Route maps will be also posted on the website from mid May and also on the Clonakilty Charity Cycle Facebook page where regular updates will be available.
+Route maps are available on the website and also on the Clonakilty Charity Cycle Facebook page where regular updates will be available.